 Stretching is one option to alleviate the pain caused by runners’ lower back syndrome.
-Regular yoga stretches can also ease the pain and help strengthen your core and lower back muscles.
+Regular yoga stretches for runners can also ease the pain and help strengthen your core and lower back muscles.
 Remember, consistency is key.

 Stretching your hip flexors is also essential to help you with pain.
 Stretching your calves and hamstrings is equally important.